 Whether you're looking for a romantic getaway or hoping to explore one of Europe's most popular destinations, Paris offers the best of both worlds.
-Explore the city's maze of fascinating historical sights - lose yourself in the world-famous Louvre, see the splendour of Versailles, and make your mark at the Moulin Rouge.
+Explore the city's maze of fascinating and historical sights.
+Lose yourself in the world-famous Louvre, see the splendor of Versailles, and make your mark at the Moulin Rouge.
+After an evening stroll along the Seine, set your sights on Paris's Left Bank, where dining and entertainment options reach their peak.

-June 17, 2014
+July 21, 2015

-Hotel Da Vinci
+Hotel Da Vinci, 25 rue des Saints Peres, 75006 Paris, France

 www.TripAdvisor.com